 In eastern Attica, there were three other important places of worship:

-- Vravrona in the area of the ancient Athenian municipality of Arafinos, which was a place of worship for Artemis
+- Vravrona is in the area of the ancient Athenian municipality of Arafinos, which was a place of worship for Artemis

 - Ramnous, in the area of the ancient Athenian municipality of Marathon, where the goddess Nemesis was worshiped and